shwetank/extension-docs/tut_internationalization.md

 }</pre>

-If we were to create add spanish language support to it, then we would create a directory as *'_locales/es'* and have a file called 'messages.json' in it, where we would list the translated text in the following way:
+If we were to create add Spanish language support to it, then we would create a directory as *'_locales/es'* and have a file called 'messages.json' in it, where we would list the translated text in the following way:

 <pre class="prettyprint">{
 	"extensionName":{